-The Time & Material billing model, often shortened as T&M, calculates the cost of a project based on hours spent during its development.
+The Time & Material billing model, often shortened as T&M, calculates the cost of a project based on the hours spent during development.
 It’s a perfect match for long-term projects that require high flexibility and fast feedback loops.

-Overall, T&M helps to achieve a better product-market fit and quicker time-to-market.
+In general, T&M helps to achieve a better product-market fit and quicker time-to-market.

 Start your project faster

 You don’t have to write down project specifications first — just tell us your idea.